NaveenST/Bengaluru-House-Price-Predictor/README.md

   ![image](https://github.com/NaveenST/Bengaluru-House-Price-Predictor/blob/1c203982de530a9e70523b21a6f80c980c389d6b/Screenshots/Hebbal%20total_sqft%20vs%20price(After%20removing%20outliers).png)

-Comparison before/after removal of outliers-
+Comparison before/after removal of outliers- here outliers are categorized on the basis where 2 BHK and 3 BHK houses with similar total_sqft had almost same price per sqft, which shouldn't be the case as 3 BHK price per sqft should be greater than 2 BHK of similar total sqft.

 Rajajinagar-